SimenCodes/heads-up/README.md

 ## Common issues ##
 ###*NOTE:* It's exam time now, and I don't have much time to answer your questions.
-You can find answers to most questions by using the search box at the top of this page (switch to the desktop version if you don't see it).
+You can find answers to most questions by using the search box at the top of this page (switch to the desktop version if you don't see it) or the [issue tracker](https://github.com/SimenCodes/heads-up/issues?q=is%3Aissue).
 Thanks for your patience and understanding.
 #### If no popups appear: ####
 *The universal problemsolver list*
 - Did you remember to enable the service by pressing the "Enable/disable" button and then setting Heads-up to ON in the next screen?